<img src="https://ib.adnxs.com/pixie?pi=a221d956-ac41-4f0e-9b58-d09fb74b5a23&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 If you're ready to eat clean in the new year, here's how to achieve this beneficial goal.

 Cooking from scratch doesn't need to be a chore, especially when you make meals together, as a family.
-This is a great way to eliminate processed pre-made meals, full of excess trans fat, sugar, and salt, all while making cherished memories.
+This is a great way to eliminate processed pre-made meals all while making cherished memories.
 Here are some tips to cook with kids of varying ages, helping them get more involved!
+It can be helpful to start with one meal or snack at a time to focus on healthy swaps or how to replace favorite items with a healthier, whole-food option.
+Breakfast can be a great place to start!
+Swap out the pre-packaged cereal for bacon and eggs, or oatmeal with flaxseed and fresh fruit.

 When everyone is rushing around, doing their own thing, it's easy to grab nutrient-void foods that are convenient, as well as high-fat, sugary snacks.
 Whether it's breakfast before school or dinner, make meal time a priority.
 Sit down and eat together.
-For breakfast, lay out a quick spread of coconut milk yogurt, gluten-free granola and a selection of fruits.
+For breakfast, lay out a quick spread of overnight oats, smoothies, no bake energy bites, or egg bites as examples.
 For dinner, depending on your weekly schedule, make time to eat together — and not in front of the TV.

 Whether you're at the grocery store or preparing fruits and vegetables at home, give your family a choice.
 For example, allow your children to each pick one fruit and vegetable they would like to try or prepare that week.
 When it comes to meal time, make 2-3 vegetables, asking your child to pick two.
 That way, they will not feel as though they're being forced to eat foods they don't like.

-The easiest way to cut back on salt is to incorporate more dried herbs and/or spices into your cooking.
+Instead of relying on salt for flavor, try incorporating more dried herbs and/or spices into your cooking.
 Even squeezing fresh lemon on your meals can do the trick!
+Fun foods to play with seasoning can include oatmeal, smoothies, and popcorn!

 Portion control is important, and when heaping bowls of food are in front of you, you're prone to eat more.
 One study found that when food is served family-style, people eat 35 percent more.
 Spoon out your meals at the counter or stove, and if there's leftovers, send healthy lunches the next day.